-Opportunities for Parental Involvement (School Year 2018-19)
+Opportunities for Parental Involvement (School Year 2019-20)

 Parents and the community are very supportive of the educational programs at Strathmore High School.
 Parent booster clubs play an active role on campus through fundraising and special activities.
-Parents are also encouraged to take part in the School Site Council, English Learner Advisory Committee, and FFA Parent Council.
+Parents are also encouraged to take part in the School Site Council, English Learner Advisory Committee, Strathmore Boosters, and FFA Parent Council.
 Each year, parents are encouraged to participate in an eight week Parent Institute for Quality Education (PIQE) program to learn how to get involved in programs at the school and support their student.
-In the spring, Porterville College also offers parenting and language classes on the SHS campus for parents and members of the community.
+Porterville Adult School and Porterville College also offer parenting, diploma, and language classes on the SHS campus for parents and members of the community.

 Blackboard Connect and ABI software are utilized to efficiently communicate with parents and the community.
 Through a series of recorded messages, available in any language, school staff can notify individuals or large groups about upcoming school events, attendance/ truancy issues, and emergencies.
 The online system ABI allows parents to check on grades and completion of their child's homework assignments.
-The school website provides students and parents information pertaining to school events, grades, sport schedules, and other informative items.
+The school website provides students and parents with information pertaining to school events, grades, sports schedules, and other informative items.
 The district's website (www.portervilleschools.org) also provides a variety of helpful resources and information for parents, students, staff, and community members.
 In addition, the school posts regular notifications on Facebook and Twitter to keep parents, students and the community informed of school activities.
-SHS also has an app for mobile devices that parents and students can download to get access to school activities, sports, bell schedules, contact information, and more.